etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 Readability counts, indeed, though I would not sweat full PEP8 compliance up to the cost of nitpicking and bikesheding.

-I praise authors coding on the shoulders of giants, meaning abstracting problem into canonical data structures and algorithms and working from that.
+I praise authors coding on the shoulders of giants -- abstracting problem into canonical data structures/algorithms and working from there.
 That gives me a warm feeling of author belonging to the same trade guild and confidence that we both know what to expect from the code.